intel/nauta/docs/installation-and-configuration/README.md

 # Nauta Installation, Configuration, and Administration Guide

-This Nauta Installation, Configuration, and Administration guide provides step-by-step instructions for installing,   configuring, updgrading, and removing Nauta.
+This Nauta Installation, Configuration, and Administration guide provides step-by-step instructions for installing,   configuring and upgrading.
 This guide also provides an overview of Nauta requirements, configuration options, and administration tasks.

 This section discusses the following main topics:

 - [Nauta Hardware Requirement Overview](#nauta-hardware-requirement-overview): Provides an overview of Nauta Hardware requirements.
 - [Nauta Installation Procedures](#nauta-installation-procedures): Provides the Installation Instructions.
 - [Document Flow](#document-flow): This is your gateway to the Nauta installation documentation instructions; start here.

 **Note:** For instructions on configuring the Nauta client, refer to the [Nauta User Guide](../user-guide/).

 Nauta is a software suite that provides a multi-user, distributed computing environment for running deep learning model training experiments.
-Results of experiments can be viewed and monitored using a command line interface (CLI), Web UI and/or TensorBoard*.
+Results of experiments can be viewed and monitored using a Command Line Interface (CLI), Web UI and/or TensorBoard.
 You can use existing data sets, your own data, or downloaded data from online sources, as well as create public or private folders to make collaboration among teams easier.

-Nauta runs on Kubernetes* and Docker* for scalability and ease of management.
+Nauta runs on Kubernetes and Docker for scalability and ease of management.
 Nauta uses customizable templates to remove the complexities of creating and running single and multi-node deep learning training experiments without all the system's complexity and scripting needed with standard container environments.

 # Nauta Hardware Requirement Overview

 Nauta is intended to run on a multi-server Kubernetes cluster.
 To run Nauta, you will need at least one Master node, and one or more Worker nodes.
 Nauta is a platform for performing Deep Learning training, and requires robust hardware specifications to run with optimal performance.

-# Nauta Installation Overview
+# Nauta Installation Procedures

 To install Nauta in a 'bare metal' (for example, non-cloud) server environment, you will need to: